klyse/StockBot/README.md

 ## Stock info
 Provided by: https://www.alphavantage.co/

-Limited to 5 requests / min and 500 request per day in free version
+Limited to 5 requests/min and 500 requests per day in free version

 ## Telegram Bot
 Register using BotFahter: https://telegram.me/BotFather

+## Doker-Compose
+`` docker-compose up`` in solution file to the startup runtime environment.